mj3259/mj3259.github.io/index.md

 ### Recent News

 > (Dec.
-02, 2024) Co-first authored paper "An ultralow-power, stable carbon dioxide sensor for real-time breath monitoring" was accepted by *Device* by Cell Press!
+02, 2024) "An ultralow-power, stable carbon dioxide sensor for real-time breath monitoring" was accepted by *Device* by Cell Press!